-Accomplishment Phoenix staff worked with executives of the Phoenix Steering Committee, and the Mar 2012 Phoenix Human Resources Courts' Working Group to compile a set of Best Practice Guidelines for administration of certain human resources and payroll functions.
+Accomplishment Date Completed Phoenix staff worked with executives of the Phoenix Steering Committee, and the Phoenix Human Resources Courts' Working Group to compile a set of Best Practice Guidelines for administration of certain human resources and payroll functions.
 These guidelines have helped to cement a common understanding of these functions from administrative and legal points of view, and will assist Phoenix with explanations of these common problem areas as the Phoenix Human Resources/Payroll System is deployed to remaining trial courts.
 The Best Practice Guidelines are available on the judicial branch website and will be continually updated and improved as needed.
-Phoenix myCalPERS development effort was completed.
-Interfaces with myCalPERS for employee retirement, 457 savings plans, and the Judges' Retirement System for courts that are currently using the Phoenix Human Resources/Payroll System, are now live.
+Mar 2012 Phoenix myCalPERS development effort was completed.
+Interfaces with myCalPERS for employee retirement, 457 savings plans, and the Judges' Retirement System for courts that are currently using the Phoenix Human Resources/Payroll System are now live.
 Work with trial courts and CalPERS on the remaining conversion issues has been completed.
 Transition assistance to courts that subscribe to CalPERS but are not yet on the Phoenix Human Resources/Payroll System is being provided.
-June 2012 The application and testing of critical system-wide year-end updates began.
-This is an Oct 2012 annual two-to-three month project that incorporates technical and functional resources at the AOC and courts to ensure compliance with changes to tax reporting requirements and software maintenance and support agreements.
-Requirements gathering and configuration to accommodate the implementation of the Nov 2012 new Employee Pension Reform Act for the seven Phoenix payroll courts began.
-Phoenix Program staff attended a meeting with the Sacramento County Retirement System and the Sacramento Superior Court to discuss requirements under the act for new employees hired on or after January 1, 2013.
-Eight new benefit plans and several rate changes were implemented for all courts on the Phoenix HR Payroll System.
-Nov 2012 Time and Payroll Management: New system configuration was implemented to Nov 2012 Administer a new furlough program at Stanislaus Superior Court; Validate accounting codes in timesheet entry according to new financial reporting rules; and Allow update of Phoenix HR Payroll for employee payments made outside the system.
-D 2016 The Phoenix System underwent configuration changes meant to encompass necessary Dec 2012 pension reform components for the seven Phoenix HR courts.
+June 2012 The application and testing of critical, system-wide, year-end updates began.
+This is an annual two-to-three month project that incorporates technical and functional resources at the AOC and courts to ensure compliance with changes to tax reporting requirements and software maintenance and support agreements.
+Oct 2012 Requirements gathering and configuration to accommodate the implementation of the new Employee Pension Reform Act for the seven Phoenix payroll courts began.
+Phoenix Program staff attended a meeting with the Sacramento County Retirement System and the Superior Court of Sacramento County to discuss requirements under the act for new employees hired on or after January 1, 2013.
+Nov 2012 Eight new benefit plans and several rate changes were implemented for all courts on the Phoenix HR Payroll System.
+Nov 2012 Time and Payroll Management.
+New system configuration was implemented to: Administer a new furlough program at the Superior Court of Stanislaus County; Validate accounting codes in timesheet entry according to new financial reporting rules; and Allow update of Phoenix HR Payroll for employee payments made outside the system.
+Nov 2012 The Phoenix System underwent configuration changes meant to encompass necessary pension reform components for the seven Phoenix HR courts.
 Final requirements were also gathered for system configurations related to JRS pension reform.
-The system reconfigurations covering all of the tax changes expiring on December 31, Dec 2012 2012 were completed to ensure accurate tax calculations.
+Dec 2012 The system reconfigurations covering all of the tax changes expiring on December 31, 2012, were completed to ensure accurate tax calculations.
+Dec 2012